5 steps to making unforgettable presentations with greater engagement

 What are the 3 S’s of a presentation?
 The 3 S’s of a presentation are: Structure, Story, and Self.
 Your presentation should have a clear structure, a good story (or more than one), and an understanding of self-relevance: who you are, and why the subject matters to the audience.

+What are the 3 W’s of a presentation?
 The 3 W’s of a presentation are: Who, What, and Why.
 This means you must tell the audience who you are, what the objectives of the presentation are, and why you’re the person making the presentation (i.e., why you’re qualified).

+How do you build a good sales deck?
 To create a top-level sales deck, use stories to make your points more accessible with concrete examples your audience can relate to.
 Use customer research to create an impactful story packed with proof and make it relevant to each audience with colors that match their brand and media that supports their brand mission as well as your own, showing how these go hand in hand.

+What makes a great training presentation?
 There are 5 things that make a good training presentation: 1.
 Set goals at the start, 2.
 Make it memorable, 3.
 Build confidence, 4.
 Preparation, and 5.
 Simplicity.